TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

     *   Moviefone
 *   Tech

+    *   Microsoft Brings Star Trek's Voice Translator to Life599
     *   Teen Son Of Billionaire Jokes About Killing Obama, Posts Convo On Instagram 5k
-    *   7 Numbers That Apple Should Be Worried About84
+    *   7 Numbers That Apple Should Be Worried About98
-    *   World's Favorite Smartphone208
+    *   'A Lifeline' After Sandy, Copper Phone Networks Are Phased Out82
-    *   The 7 Best Tweets From Election Night 2012 42
+    *   The 7 Best Tweets From Election Night 2012 44
-    *   Is Microsoft Cool Now?392

     Go to Tech **More in Tech**